 Any of these strategies can only be implemented if you have a trade in mind for a particular company’s stock.
 Information about when companies are going to report their earnings is readily available to the public.
 More in-depth research is required to form an opinion about how those earnings will be perceived by the market.

-Of course, traders can be exposed to significant risks if they are wrong about their expectation.
+Of course, traders can be exposed to significant risks if they are wrong about their expectations.
 The risk of a larger-than-normal loss is significant because of the potential for large price swings after an earnings announcement.

 A company’s earnings report is a crucial time of year for investors.
 Expectations can change or be confirmed, and the market may react in various ways.
 If you are looking to trade earnings, do your research and know what tools are at your disposal.